I ❤ school visits and book fairs! Please invite me -- write email@example.com.

 I've spoken at schools in Alaska and Florida and lots of states in between.
 One of my passions is getting students fired up about reading and writing.

 The ideal school visit?
-I like to address a big group of kids grades 3, 4, 5, and then also talk to middle school students.
-If your school is all-girls, let's do "FOR GIRLS ONLY" or "SEVENTH GRADE CONFIDENTIAL" (or "EIGHTH GRADE CONFIDENTIAL") and I'll talk as an author and advice columnist.
-It's fun too when students scribble questions on index cards ahead of time and I answer on stage.
+I like to address a big group of kids grades 3, 4, 5, and also talk to the whole middle school.
+If your school is all-girls, let's do "FOR GIRLS ONLY" or "SEVENTH GRADE CONFIDENTIAL" (or "EIGHTH GRADE CONFIDENTIAL") and I'll wear both my author and advice columnist hats.
+It's fun when students scribble questions on index cards ahead of time and I answer on stage.
 Spontaneous Qs and As are fine too.
 I like big crowds, but with small groups, I can do workshops or writing prompts.
-I can also talk to middle school parents about how to talk to kids about the tricky stuff.
-Skype visits are also possible.
+I can also talk to parents about how to talk to kids about the tricky stuff.
+Skype visits are possible.
 Ask me about setting one up.
 Sometimes stores and schools team up, as Politics & Prose did (see below), and it's great when schools distribute book order forms.

 Pssst, I'm often looking for an excuse to visit Denver, Dallas, D.C., Columbus, Atlanta, Sarasota, San Francisco, and Bozeman, so those might be a fast yes.
 And if you have a SPANISH or FRENCH Immersion School, I can present in español or français.
 Es verdad.
 C'est vrai.
 Le juro.
 Je vous jure.
 I've done it and it's extra fun for me and the kids.